 Material & Durability

-It’s also that, I can take my Oura Ring to far more places than the Evie Ring and it will fare well in almost all of those conditions.
-For example, I can take my Oura ring to go swimming with me because it’s water resiastant up to 100m and I can’t really do the same with my Evie ring because of it’s 1m water resistance.
+It’s also that I can take my Oura Ring to far more places than the Evie Ring, and it will fare well in almost all of those conditions.
+For example, I can take my Oura ring to go swimming with me because it’s water resistant up to 100m and I can’t really do the same with my Evie ring because of its 1m water resistance.

 In fact, I have often found myself quite worried about how much water I should be exposing my Evie ring to, if the ring could get damaged if I wear it while doing dishes or in the shower, etc. I have never had such worries with my Oura Ring.